Instant Pot Mongolian Drumsticks [VIDEO]

 Now, you have a few options:

-To add the chicken and the sauce mixture to a freezer friendly ziplock bag and freeze.
+- Option 3: Add the chicken and the sauce mixture to a freezer-friendly Ziplock bag and freeze.

 - When you are ready to cook the meal, add the sauce mixture to the instant pot.